cy33hc/ps5-ezremote-client/README.md

 ## Installation
 1. Extract the **ezremote_client.zip** in to the **/data/homebrew** folder on the PS5.
-2. Must load websrv playload
+2. Must load websrv playload.
+You won't tbe able to start ezRemote Client without this.
-3. Must load either kstuff or etaHen (if you load etaHen, then there is no need to load kstuff since etaHen includes kstuff)
+3. Must load either kstuff or etaHen (if you load etaHen, then there is no need to load kstuff since etaHen includes kstuff).
+You won't be able to install packages without this.
 4. Install ezRemoteClient.pkg (This create a shortcut on the dashboard to launch the app directly via websrv)

 ## Usage